 Instruction offered by members of the Haskayne School of Business.

-Operations Management 601
+Strategy and Global Management 601

 Strategic Management I

 The role of the CEO and other senior executives in formulating and implementing corporate strategies, and provides an overview of key strategic issues and topics.
 Covers such areas as industry analysis, executive leadership, corporate strategy, corporate diversification, strategic change, global strategy, mergers and acquisitions, and strategic implications of new technologies.
 Course Hours:H(3-0) Antirequisite(s):Credit for both Strategy and Global Management 601 and 701 will not be allowed.
 Also known as:(formerly Strategy and Global Management 701)

 The impact of internet technology on strategic management of large corporations.
 How the technology influences industry structure and how it drives companies' competitive strategies and their organizational structures and systems.
 Explores the implications for strategic leadership in organizations.
 Course Hours:H(3-0) Corequisite(s):Management Information Systems 725.

 Characteristics of the energy industry.
 Major strategic issues facing top management teams in corporations involved in oil and gas and power businesses and relevant strategic tools for addressing them.
 Industry structure, energy value chain, key players and their strategies, industry dynamics and trends, supply and demand, expansion, M&As, roles of governments, OPEC and international politics, Kyoto Protocol, major technological drivers, organization and top management leadership.
 Course Hours:H(3-0) Corequisite(s):Strategy and Global Management 601.